Rapid Reaction: Texans 19, Bengals 13

 My thoughts on the Cincinnati Bengals' 19-13 loss at the Houston Texans:

 What it means: The drought continues.
 The Bengals extended their streak to 22 seasons without a playoff win, the longest streak in the NFL.
-In order for the Bengals to get the respect they want, they're going to have to win in the postseason.
+In order for the Bengals to get the respect that they want, they're going to have to win in the postseason.
 Cincinnati coach Marvin Lewis is now 0-4 in the playoffs, which is the second-worst record in league history.
-This is the second straight season Cincinnati's season has ended with a playoff loss at Houston.
-This didn't look like the Bengals team that had won seven of its final eight regular-season games.
+This is the second straight season that Cincinnati's season has ended with a playoff loss at Houston.
+This didn't look like the Bengals team that had won seven of their final eight regular-season games.

 Bad play calling: Not sure what offensive coordinator Jay Gruden was thinking with this game plan.
 The Bengals didn't get the ball to Green until 10 minutes remained in the third quarter.
 Green finished with 80 yards on five catches.
 The most effective part of the Bengals' offense was running back BenJarvus Green-Ellis.
 But he finished with 11 carries despite averaging 5.7 yards per carry.
 Gruden won't be taking this tape to any interviews for a head-coaching job.

 Couldn't stop the run: Just like last year's playoff game, the Bengals failed to slow down running back Arian Foster, who gained over 100 yards rushing again.
 Cincinnati was the 12th-ranked run defense in 2012 but didn't look like that in Houston.
 Foster finished with 140 yards on 32 carries.